 For those of you who are new to SSL/TLS, or even you veterans who just want to brush up on your knowledge, we’re starting a series on SSL basics.
 First up are certificate signing requests (CSRs).
 These little files are a critical part of applying for an SSL/TLS certificate, but what are they exactly and how can you generate one?

-A certificate signing request (CSR) is one of the first steps towards getting your own SSL Certificate.
+A certificate signing request (CSR) is one of the first steps towards getting your own SSL/TLS certificate.
 Generated on the same server you plan to install the certificate on, the CSR contains information (e.g. common name, organization, country) the Certificate Authority (CA) will use to create your certificate.
 It also contains the public key that will be included in your certificate and is signed with the corresponding private key.
 We’ll go into more details on the roles of these keys below.

-What Information Is Included in a CSR?
+What information is included in a CSR?